sadafiqbal27-droid/llm-evaluation-case-study/multimodal-weather-transformation-evaluation.md

 Multimodal AI Evaluation – Image Editing / Weather Transformation

 ## Task Overview
 In this task, the original image shows people running in a competition on a sunny day.
-The prompt asks the model to edit the same image and transform the weather into heavy rain.
+The prompt asks the model to edit the image and transform the weather into heavy rain while keeping the main scene, people, race setting, and overall composition consistent.

-The goal is not to create a completely new image, but to keep the original scene, runners, race setting, and composition while changing the weather condition from sunny to heavy rain in a realistic and consistent way.
+The evaluation focuses on whether the model successfully changes the weather condition while maintaining visual realism and respecting the user’s intent.

 ## Prompt
-Edit the given image of people running in a running competition and change the weather from a sunny day to heavy rain.
+Change the weather in the given running competition image from a sunny day to heavy rain.

-## Key Evaluation Point
-When the prompt asks for a weather change, some visual changes are expected and should not automatically be penalized as inconsistency with the original image.

-For example, facial expressions may naturally change in heavy rain.
-Runners may look more strained, uncomfortable, focused, or affected by the weather.
-This should not be marked as an Original Image Consistency issue if the expression change supports the requested weather transformation.

-However, if the model keeps sunny-day expressions, lighting, shadows, and dry clothing while adding only light or artificial-looking rain, then the output may fail the user intent.

 ---